HandsOnDataViz/bookdown-template/docs/bookdown-template.md

 ### Demo: R code-chunk for GIF animation and static image

+TODO: FIX: the custom script 50% width setting works in Chrome, but not FFox, perhaps because it’s not really an iframe?

 …as shown in Figure <a href="#fig:excel-drag">3</a>.

 <!-- set iframe 450px height 50% width in custom-scripts.html -->